Did you know that Walt Disney himself utilized a land trust?

 You’ll also often skip the process of probate, which is convenient.

-Probate is the official proving of a will, and this process is typically required in almost all cases.
+Probate is the official proving of a will, and this process is typically required when the owner of an asset passes.

-However, with a land trust agreement, you’re able to designate succession of ownership.
+However, with a land trust agreement, you’re able to designate a succession of ownership.

 Thus, you’ll avoid the costly and time-coming process of probate.